Biosafety and Quarantine

 • Genetically modified microorganisms

-• Genetically modified animals and plants.
+• Genetically modified animals and plants (including knockout or transgenic mice)

 • Materials derived from human source